 MONTREAL, QUE., Protestant Orphan Asylum, Cote des Neiges Road, 1894.
 Rhind prepared a High Victorian scheme for this project, but it is unclear if his 'premiated design' was ever built (C.A.B., vii, Oct.
 1894, 127, descrip. & plate illus.)

 MONTREAL, QUE., Masonic Temple 1895.
-Rhind received Second Prize for his elaborate Victorian design, which he intended to be executed in brick (C.A.B., viii, February 1895, plate illus.)
+Rhind received Second Prize for his elaborate Victorian design, which he designed to be executed in brick, rather than the traditional Montreal grey stone (C.A.B., viii, February 1895, plate illus.)

 WINNIPEG, MAN., City Hall, 1913.
 Rhind was one of 39 architects from across Canada who submitted plans in this national competition, but he was not among the five finalists (City of Winnipeg Archives, Council Communications, 1913, Box A169, Item 9741, list of entrants).
 The winners were Clemesha & Portnall of Regina, but their scheme was never built.